19 Russian Textbooks for Self-studying Learners

 Part of what makes the “Self-Teacher” format so ingenious is that it starts you off forming sentences that are likely to be relevant to you immediately:

 What is this?
 This is the pencil.
 The book is red.
 The paper is white.

-The “Self-Teacher” uses an interlinear text system, similar to that used by some dual-language readers and programs like FluentU (see below).
+The “Self-Teacher” uses an interlinear text system, similar to that used by some dual-language readers.
 You’ll find Cyrillic on top, a pronunciation key in the middle and an English translation underneath.

 Sure, the pronunciation key won’t have you speaking perfect, native Russian.
 But it’ll get you speaking and using the language to interact with the world around you.
 Plus, you can easily slip the book into a piece of carry-on luggage, no headphones required.

 To get a close-up look at the “Self-Teacher,” check out a review from polyglot Alexander Arguelles.